LoJ: #433 (Pre-LiDAR #437) / 13,261' "Sheep Rock Mountain" Formerly UN13255

 • Clear Creek/Winfield/Apostles TH

 From Leadville, drive south a little over 19 miles on HWY 24 to the turnoff for Clear Creek Reservoir (CR390) and head west.
 The turn is less than 2 miles south of "Granite."
 From Buena Vista, drive north just under 15 miles to the same turnoff.
 Drive west on graded dirt road 11.7 miles to Winfield.
 As the road approaches Winfield, it will become a little more narrow and likely to have some potholes.
 Because of heavy use, this road is often washboarded badly.
 At Winfield, turn south and cross the creek and continue south, then SW on CR390.2B.
 About 100 yards after crossing the creek, passenger cars may want to park because the road greatly deteriorates beyond there.
 Higher clearance vehicles may continue.
 4WD is not really required for the remainder of the drive to the end of the road.
-At a little over .7 mile after crossing Clear Creek, just south of Winfield is the turnoff for the blocked road to Lulu Gulch, UN 13,462 A and Browns Peak.
+At a little over .7 mile after crossing Clear Creek, just south of Winfield is the turnoff for the blocked road to Lulu Gulch, UN 13,471 (formerly UN 13,462 A) and Browns Peak.
 From Winfield it's about 2.25 miles to the end of the road and some limited parking.
 This trailhead is used for both Huron Peak and routes to the Apostles.

 Camping